Author: Ed Greenwood

 To say that Shadows of Doom has a plot would be exceedingly generous.
 It starts with a solid premise: when the Time of Troubles begins, the immortal mage Elminster is rendered powerless by Mystra’s absence, completely losing his ability to wield magic.
 He’s made many long-lived enemies over the centuries, and now is the perfect time for them to come gunning for him.
 It’s a good chance to humanize a powerful character, and it potentially solves the issue I’ve pointed out in a couple of Elminster’s previous appearances: he often just waves his hand and makes problems magically disappear in a way that kills drama.
 But this is all a bait-and-switch — after establishing this premise, the novel immediately throws it on the floor.

 Instead, Elminster goes wandering alone in the wilderness with no magic and no supplies.
 Sharantyr of the Knights of Myth Drannor catches up to him and saves him from getting shanked by bandits.
 Then some Zhentarim wizards open a magical gate to their campsite, so they kill a bunch of mooks and decide to walk through it, having only a vague idea of what’s on the other side, with the intention to single-handedly fight dozens of Zhentarim once they get there.
 Elminster is an old man with only a handful of magical items; Sharantyr has a sword.
 They never consider going back to Shadowdale to call for backup or get better equipment.
 Oh, and did I mention the stakes?
 Elminster is the unwilling repository for most of the goddess Mystra’s power now that she’s been exiled.
 They know that if Elminster dies, much of Mystra’s power will be lost and the world will be screwed; if he’s captured, the Zhentarim can steal Mystra’s power from him and the world will be screwed.
 Truly, the proper word for an excess of heroism is “lunacy.”
-(My notes for this point are just the words “UNIMAGINABLY STUPID” in capital letters, double-underlined.)
+(My notes for this scene are just the words “UNIMAGINABLY STUPID” in capital letters, double-underlined.)

 The next three-quarters of the book is spent watching Elminster, Sharantyr, and a couple of random Harpers trying to free the High Dale from its Zhentarim-controlled government by killing half the dale’s population.
 This has nothing whatsoever to do with the Avatar crisis, magical instability, Elminster’s old enemies gunning for him, or any of the other themes which were so carefully set up at the beginning.
 Instead it’s just Elminster and friends going on a Zhentarim-slaughtering rampage, with battle after battle after tedious battle where hundreds of random bad guys get killed in heaps and piles.
 I thought it was bad in Salvatore’s books when the last third of a novel would be one long running battle, but Shadows of Doom is practically nothing but combat — an entire book of meaningless violence with practically no plot and only occasional pauses for breath.